 Low profile MGA Tyres

 The MGA came out on crossply tyres.
 So even when you fit a 155R15 tyre it will give you more grip than it had originally in standard form or the Twin cam with its 5.90H15 Crossply tyres.
-So when as many cars do you have 165R15 radial tyre, your steering is already heavier, slower and vaguer than was intended to be.
+So if you fit a 165R15 radial tyre, your steering is already heavier, slower and vaguer than was intended to be.
 This is diminished by fitting genuine period tyre such as the Cinturato CA67, XAS, X or XZX which is why we recommend them.

 If you truly must go larger in size than 175/70R15 or 185/70R15 really is the widest you should consider going.
-And we would suggest the Pirelli CN36 or Avon CR6ZZ are tyres that are designed to be fitted under these conditions and will diminish the derogatory effect of over tyreing a classic car.
+We would suggest the Pirelli CN36 or Avon CR6ZZ as they are tyres that are designed to be fitted under these conditions, and they will diminish the derogatory effect of over-tyreing a classic car.

-Many people will recommend tyre sizes like 195/65R15 and 205/60R15 It is worth pointing out that you should not fit inner tubes with these tyres and you should always fit inner tubes in wire wheels.
-And fitting fat tyres like that is only done to be cheap and it does spoil the handling of small light rear wheel drive sports cars.
-Michelin 15 E 13 is the perfect inner tube for an MGA
+Many people will recommend tyre sizes like 195/65R15 and 205/60R15.
+It is worth pointing out that you should not fit inner tubes with these tyres and you should always fit inner tubes in wire wheels.
+Fitting fat tyres like that does spoil the handling of small light rear wheel drive sports cars.

 MGA Recommended Tyres